kztk-m/EILC/src/notes.md

 Thus, we can use `hmap` to convert `(Δ₁a -> c -> (Δb × c))` into `(Δa -> c -> (Δb × c))` so that we can define a composition.

+---

-**Note on Aug 19** The new implementation works but the quality of the generated code is proof due to composion.
+**Note on Aug 19** The new implementation works but the quality of the generated code is poor due to multiple use of continuation code.

+---

 ## General I/F